 Resources and Referrals

-Elder Care Locator - Community Elder Care Locator is a National hotline locates local programs in many communities to assist elders.
-(800-677-1116)
+Community Elder Care Locator National hotline locates local programs in many communities to assist elders.
+800-677-1116

 Local Legal Aide, Senior Community Center Legal Programs, and Family Services Centers may also provide victim assistance, especially if your income is limited.
 Check with your local directory information telephone services for information for each community.

-Contact the agencies listed below to have your name removed from many mailing and phone lists (telemarketing) contact these agencies in writing.
+Contact the agencies listed below to have your name removed from many mailing and phone lists (telemarketing).
 Be aware this will not stop the illegal telemarketing scams.